The Best Drinks To Pair With Pumpkin Pie

 Another direction might be to serve the pie with port or cognac.
 If you’d like to offer non-alcoholic options, coffee and pie make a great pair.
 Most of all, though, Klus encourages Thanksgiving revelers to “just have fun with it!”
 Always great advice, especially for the holidays.

 The best wine with pumpkin pie, according to a sommelier

 Not into spirits?
 Wine always has a seat at the dessert table.
-“The general rule with sweets/desserts is the wine should always be sweeter than the dessert,” Conner Taylor, sommelier and founder of Sommify Games tells Romper.
+But what is the best wine with pumpkin pie?
+“The general rule with desserts is the wine should always be sweeter than the dessert,” Conner Taylor, sommelier and founder of Sommify Games, tells Romper.
 “If you serve a wine that is drier than the dessert, the wine can taste bitter.
 Sugar in food will heighten acidity in wine and can make it seem sharp.”

 This article was originally published on